ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 .. code-block:: console

-   make dir
+   mkdir build
    cd build
    cmake .. -DCMAKE_INSTALL_PREFIX=..
    make -j 4 >& build.out &

 where ``-DCMAKE_INSTALL_PREFIX`` specifies the location in which the ``bin``, ``include``, ``lib``, and ``share`` directories containing various components of the SRW App will be created, and its recommended value ``..`` denotes one directory up from the build directory.
-In the next line for the ``make`` call, ``-j 4`` indicates the build will run in parallel with 4 threads.
+In the next line, the ``make`` call argument ``-j 4`` indicates that the build will run in parallel with 4 threads.
 If this step is successful, the executables listed in :numref:`Table %s <ExecDescription>` will be located in the ``ufs-srweather-app/bin`` directory.

 .. _ExecDescription: